microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 ![UAC-shield-in-titlebar](UAC-shield-in-titlebar.png)
 _figure 1: a monochrome UAC shield in the titlebar of the window, courtesy of @mdtauk_

-### Change profile appearance for elevated windows

-In [#3062] and [#8345], we're planning on allowing users to set different appearances for a profile whether it's focused or not.
-We could do similar thing to enable a profile to have a different appearance when elevated.
-In the simplest case, this could allow the user to set `"background": "#ff0000"`.
-This would make a profile always appear to have a red background when in an elevated window.

-The more specific details of this implementation are left to the spec [Configuration object for profiles].

 ### Configuring a profile to always run elevated